Damian Hill: Career

-He acted on stage, including a production of Ray Mooney's prison drama, Everynight, Everynight, where he met Scottish actor Paul Ireland.
+Hill acted on stage, including a production of Ray Mooney's prison drama, Everynight, Everynight, where he met Scottish actor Paul Ireland.
 This led to a collaboration on Hill's first feature film.

-His first attempt at screenwriting was Pawno (2015), in which he also took the lead role.
+His first attempt at screenwriting was the film Pawno (2015), in which he also took the lead role.
 The film was highly praised by critics David Stratton and Margaret Pomeranz.

-He played the lead role of Jimmy in 2018's West of Sunshine.

-His final appearances in feature films were in *Locusts (2019) and Slam (2018).
+Hill played the lead role of Jimmy in 2018's West of Sunshine.
+His final appearances in feature films were in 2019 independent crime thriller Locusts with Jessica McNamee and Ben Geurens and Australian-French drama film Slam (2018).

 Hill said in a 2015 interview: "I'm always attracted to the underdog, or the person who's got the rough deal".
 According to his brother, Hill "wanted to tell the stories of ordinary Australians, of working-class people – real stories, messy stories, uncomfortable stories, of forgiveness, reconciliation, redemption, stuffing-up".